Abhilash9423/Shares-beginnerCrud-App-using-Flask/README.md

 ## Shares-BeginnerCrud-App-using-Flask

-A basic CRUD application to input the name of share,its quantitya price using Flask,HTML,CSS, Boot Strap and SQLite
+A Server Sided CRUD web application for the benefit of retail traderin shares/stock for storing the shares purchased  sold and balance stocks,  built  in, Python Flask and  Flask Blueprints for modulatory.
+Application which has the features of few input fields in input tab and other tabs like Delete and Display of the listed stocks.

+Built using Python, Flask,HTML,CSS and BootStrap.

 install the following
 ```